thiblahute/meson-website/Reference-manual.md

 ### dependency ###

 Finds an external dependency with the given name with pkg-config if possible and with fallback detection logic otherwise.
-Dependency supports one keyword argument, <tt>modules</tt>, which specifies submodules to use for dependencies such as Qt5 or Boost.
+Dependency supports two keyword arguments.

+- <tt>modules</tt> specifies submodules to use for dependencies such as Qt5 or Boost.
+- <tt>required</tt>, when set to false, Meson will proceed with the build even if the dependency is not found

 ### error ###